-1.7 Thesis Outline
+1.8 Thesis Outline

 The rest of this thesis is structured as follows.
-Chapter 2 provides the background information required to understand this thesis.
-Chapter 3 provides an extensive literature study in the area of networked systems and NFV in particular.
-Given this background, in Chapter 4 we present evidence that shows performance issues of state of the art NFV service chains.
-We also identify the challenges that need to be addressed to solve these issues, linking these challenges with the contributions of this thesis.
-Having identified the problems and challenges, we then formally compose a clear research problem.
-Chapter 5 describes the experimental design and tools we use to conduct our experiments.
-Chapters 6 and 7 introduce our contributions to approaching and solving two key aspects of the research problem.
-In Chapter 8 we revisit the hypotheses made in Chapter 4 and relate our results from Chapters 6 and 7 with these hypotheses.
-We discuss the limitations of our work and sketch our future work plans in Chapter 9.
-Finally, Chapter 10 positions our work in today's societal, ecological, and economical planes, while Chapter 11 concludes this thesis.
+Chapter 2 provides background information required to understand this thesis.
+Chapter 3 provides an extensive literature study in the area of networked systems and NFV & SDN in particular.
+Given this background, Chapter 4 highlights the performance issues of state of the art NFV systems.
+The challenges that need to be addressed to solve these issues are also identified in §4.3 and linked with the contributions of this thesis.
+Having identified the problems and challenges, I then formally compose a clear research question in §4.4.
+Chapter 5 describes the experimental design and tools used to conduct the experiments underlying this thesis.
+Chapters 6, 7, and 8 introduce unique scientific contributions to approaching and solving the identified research problem.
+Chapter 9 challenges the research problem tackled by this thesis, by revisiting the hypotheses made in Chapter 4 and by relating the results from Chapters 6, 7, and 8 with these hypotheses.
+The limitations of this thesis are discussed in Chapter 10, where future work plans are also sketched.
+Finally, Chapter 11 positions this work in today's societal, ecological, and economical planes, while Chapter 12 concludes this thesis.